ckormanyos/real-time-cpp/examples/chapter17_03a/readme.md

 example chapter17_03.
 It performs the same CRC calculations and uses essentially the same code technical methods for accessing traditional C-language code within a modern C++ project.

-Example chapter17_03a, however, distribute the CRC calculations over multitasking using time slices to process one single byte at a time, per task schedule call.
+Example chapter17_03a, however, distributes the CRC calculations over multitasking using time slices to process one single byte at a time, per task schedule call.

 # Application Description